skysqlinc/skysql-docs/docs/FAQs.md

 [Contact SkySQL Inc](https://skysql.com/contact/) or email us at [info@skysql.com](mailto:info@skysql.com)

-### **How can I keep up-to-date on changes to SkySQL?**

-[Release notes](https://mariadb.com/docs/server/release-notes/) are provided to show changes to SkySQL services, features, interfaces, and documentation.

 ### **How do I contact sales to buy services on SkySQL?**

 SkySQL is available for immediate use.
-[Sign up](https://mariadb.com/docs/skysql-previous-release/signup/) today and [get started](https://mariadb.com/docs/skysql-previous-release/quickstart/).
+[Get started now](https://app.skysql.com).
 If you would like assistance from sales, [contact us](https://skysql.com/contact/).

 ### **Who do I contact with billing questions?**

-Billing questions can be directed to [info@skysql.com](mailto:info@skysql.com).
+Billing questions can be directed to [Billing Team](mailto:billing@skysql.com).

 ### **How do I provide feedback about SkySQL Documentation?**